Meat Stuffed Shells Covered in Melty Cheese

 Italian stuffed shells filled with meat are my solution for the picky eaters in my life that don’t like ricotta cheese shells.

 Meat stuffed shells have a couple of steps, but really are super easy to make.
-Just follow the tips below for success.
+Just follow the tips.

 JUMBO PASTA SHELLS